15 Most Popular Horse Breeds in the USA

 This blog post aims to provide a comprehensive overview of the 15 most common horse breeds in the USA, detailing their histories, key characteristics, and common uses.

-USA Equine Demographics
+North American Equine Demographics

 In the United States, the horse population is impressively diverse, mirroring the country’s wide-ranging equestrian activities.